PublicI/medicaid-influence-analysis/README.md

 # Medicaid: Under the Influence
 This repo contains code and data for "Medicaid: Under the Influence (LINK TO STORY)," a Center for Public Integrity investigation of the influence pharmaceutical companies exercise over state Medicaid programs' drug purchasing decisions.

-A detailed description of the methodology behind the story (can be read here).
+A detailed description of the methodology behind the story [can be read here(https://www.publicintegrity.org/2018/07/10/21953/how-we-investigated-drugmakers-influence-over-medicaid).

 ### Here's what's in this repo.